How Does Kaizen Differ from Lean and Six Sigma?

 Advertisement

 The solution to the problem isn't worked out in that conference room.
-One of the principles of Kaizen is something called "Go to Gemba," where Gemba is the Japanese word for "the actual place" or "the place where it happens."
-In business terms, the Gemba is the factory floor, the restaurant kitchen, the sales floor of a car dealership — wherever the work is actually happening.
+One of the principles of Kaizen is something called "Go to Gemba," where gemba is the Japanese word for "the actual place" or "the place where it happens."
+In business terms, the gemba is the factory floor, the restaurant kitchen, the sales floor of a car dealership — wherever the work is actually happening.
 A key part of a Kaizen event is seeing exactly how the target problem plays out in a real work setting and to experiment with solutions in that same setting.

 Advertisement